 Processing and reviews: You can check the status of your application through the online status enquiry facility.
 The application processing times are on the Department’s website.
 The official processing your application will either grant it or refuse it for specific reasons.
 If your application is refused, you may appeal the decision within 28 days, using the form to submit a decision for review.

 Renewal: Either an employer or an employee can apply using the Employment Permits Online System (EPOS).

 When a Dependant/Partner/Spouse Employment Permit is issued to an eligible spouse, partner or dependant, they need to re-register with the Burgh Quay Registration Office (if living in Dublin) or the regional registration office or local Garda District Headquarters (if living outside Dublin).
 This is in order to obtain permission to remain in the State as an employee.
 It is important to do this as otherwise the spouse, partner or dependant will not have the correct immigration status.

-There is further information on Dependant/Partner/Spouse Employment Permits on the Department of Jobs, Enterprise and Innovation’s website.
+There is further information on Dependant/Partner/Spouse Employment Permits on the Department of Business, Enterprise and Innovation’s website.

 Employment Permits Section

 Opening Hours:Helpline only: Monday to Friday 9:30am - 5pm